 Juniper encroachment model

 The seven Landsat images all had less than 10 % cloud cover and were mosaicked together using IDRISI TerrSet.
 Corrections for atmospheric effects were applied using the Cos(t) model; while calculations to derive surface reflectance from multispectral bands were computed using the IDRISI TerrSet Landsat archive import model.
-Thirty-meter slope and aspect were derived from the National Elevation Dataset.
-Modified Soil-adjusted Vegetation Index (mSAVI2), Tassel Cap Transformation (TCT) brightness, wetness, and greenness (Huang et al. 2002), near difference bare soil (NDBSI) indices, and topographic variables were standardized by ensuring all data was projected to WGS 84 UTM zone 12N.
+30 mslope and aspect were derived from the National Elevation Dataset. mSAVI2, Tassel Cap Transformation (TCT) brightness, wetness, and greenness (Huang et al. 2002), near difference bare soil indices (NDBSI), and topographic variables were standardized by ensuring all data were projected to WGS 84 UTM zone 12N.
 Standardization of rows and columns was accomplished by applying a window of 20,325 km² (7,847 miles²) that did not extend past the boundary of any image used in the CTA.

 Soil Moisture Model